AdobeDocs/experience-manager-cloud-service.en/help/forms/create-adaptive-form-using-xfa-templates.md

 level: Beginner
 ---

-# Create an Adaptive Form (Core Components) based on XFA Form templates or XDP files
+# Create an Adaptive Form (Core Components) based on XFA Form templates

+<span class="preview"> The feature is available under early adopter program.
+You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 AEM as a Cloud Service provides users with the option to create Adaptive Forms based on Core Components using XFA (XML Forms Architecture) form templates or `*.XDP` (XML Data Package) files.
 This feature allows users to save time by migrating fields from XFA form template or XDP files files directly into Adaptive Forms.